BT Home Hub 4 review

 802.11n dual band, 4x 1x 10/100/1000Mbit/s, 3x 10/100Mbit/s Ethernet ports

-Like the BT Home Hub 3, the BT Home Hub 4 is an ADSL2+ modem router with a single Gigabit Ethernet port, three Fast Ethernet ports, a USB port and an RJ11 input that lets you connect the device to your broadband microfilters.
+The BT Home Hub 4 is an ADSL2+ modem router with a single Gigabit Ethernet port, three Fast Ethernet ports, a USB port and an RJ11 input that lets you connect the device to your broadband microfilters.
+It's still available now, and even has a version that's unlocked to work on any ISP.
+However, for BT Broadband connections, the faster, better Home Hub 5 is a better choice.

 Although the 2.4GHz band should theoretically deliver faster data transfer speeds at greater distances than the 5GHz band, the 2.4GHz band is saturated with traffic.
 As a result, we often see faster data transfer speeds on the 5GHz band, even at 25 metres, so the dual-band nature of the Home Hub 4 means it should provide a speed boost to your network users with compatible devices, especially if you’re connected to the internet with BT Infinity.